20 Affordable Closet Updates You Can DIY

 Build a Shoe Storage Booster Stool

-Build this handy stool in one hour and park it in your closet.
+Build this handy shoe organizer in one hour and park it in your closet.
 You can also use it as a step to reach the high shelf.
 How to make storage shelves: All you need is a 4 x 4-ft. sheet of 3/4-in. plywood, wood glue and a handful of 8d finish nails.
 Cut the plywood pieces according to the illustration.
 Spread wood glue on the joints, then nail them together with 8d finish nails.
 First nail through the sides into the back.
 Then nail through the top into the sides and back.
 Finally, mark the location of the two shelves and nail through the sides into the shelves.

 Don’t have floor space to spare?
 Build these super simple wall-mounted shoe organizers instead!